wuziniu/FactorJoin/README.md

          --generate_models
          --data_path /home/ubuntu/End-to-End-CardEst-Benchmark/datasets/stats_simplified/{}.csv
          --model_path /home/ubuntu/data_CE/CE_scheme_models/
+         --n_dim_dist 2
          --n_bins 200
          --bucket_method greedy
   ```
   data_path: the stats dataset you just downloaded

   model_path: the location to save the model

+  n_dim_dist: the dimension of distributions (section 5.1 of the paper), i.e. the tree-width of the
+              Bayesian factorization.
+We currently only support 1 or 2.

   n_bins: number of bins to bucketize each key group